ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 > We do not set a value for `_isMoving` here.
 Instead, we will determine if the object should start moving at initialization using the value of `_moveOnAwake`.

 ### Testing Movement Control Flags
-Now that we added our flags, we can use them to control when the object is allowed to move.
+Now that we have added our flags, we can use them to control when the object is allowed to move.

 ```csharp
    private void Awake()